TedHusted/awake/awake.md/awake.md

 “Still, the blurs feel like an enigma wrapped in a paradox,” says Tate.

 “Yes, it is strange,” says Callahan.
 “I’ll reach out to Mitchell’s boss.
 It was Carla Mitchell and Noah Harper, right?
-And they work together on some kind of task force for OASA?”
+And they work together on some kind of task force for OSSA?”

 “Yes.
 What they actually do is mostly classified.
 Still, it was a good whiteboard session.”